TBT – Originally posted in Jan 2011 on http://www.vanillabeanonline.blogspot.com

 4 lemon wedges

-Cut the spinach in half and set aside
+Chop the spinach roughly and set aside

 Heat the olive oil in a heavy suacepan over medium heat.